Monday, Wednesday, Friday, Saturday and Sunday: 1:00 p.m. -4:00 p.m.

 How is Animal Protectors different from other shelters?

-Animal Protectors is a non-profit shelter, this means that we run completely off of donations and fundraising events.
-We are also no-kill meaning that we never euthanize for space.
-Animal Protectors serves as animal control for the City of New Kensington and a majority of our animals are found as strays or neglect cases and turned in by local authorities and community members.
+Animal Protectors is a non-profit shelter.
+This means that we run completely off of donations and fundraising events.
+Our non-profit status gives us the ability to focus all our funds to caring for our animals and finding homes for them.
+We are also no-kill, meaning that we never euthanize for space.
+Animal Protectors serves as animal control for the City of New Kensington.
+The majority of our animals are found as strays or neglect cases and turned in by local authorities and community members.

-Where does Animal Protectors get funding, and how can I help?
+Where does Animal Protectors get its funding, and how can I help?

 What can I do to locate my lost pet?

 If your pet is lost, the best thing to do is to call the local animal shelters and animal control in your area.
 Ask if anyone has brought in or found a lost animal and give them the description of your pet and your contact information.
-They will contact you immediately if your pet is brought into their shelter.
+Pictures are incredibly helpful in this process.
 In addition to this, post flyers with a photo and description of your pet and spread the word amongst all of your neighbors and friends so they may help you keep an eye out for your pet.